Apache Iceberg - Architecture Demystified

 What is Apache Iceberg?

-Apache Iceberg is an Open Table Format, OFT created in 2017 at Netflix by Ryan Blue and Daniel Weeks.
+Apache Iceberg is an Open Table Format, OTF created in 2017 at Netflix by Ryan Blue and Daniel Weeks.
 This project was open-sourced and donated to Apache Software Foundation in 2018.

 All these features come with performance benefits as its architecture provides metadata which helps in avoiding excessive file listing that helps in quicker query planning.